What is seasonal affective disorder?

-Seasonal Affective Disorder – or SAD – is a type of depression, which will be more apparent during certain seasons.
-It is often referred to as “winter depression”, as symptoms can often be more severe during the winter months; however some people will find they suffer more during the summer than the winter, although this is less common.
-The weather can also be a contributing factor to SAD, with certain weather conditions making symptoms worse.
+Seasonal affective disorder (SAD) is a type of depression, which is more apparent during certain seasons.
+It is often referred to as “winter depression”, as it is often experienced severely during the winter months.
+However, some people find they suffer more during the summer than the winter, although this is less common.
+The weather can also be a contributing factor to SAD, with certain weather conditions making the experience worse.

-Many people will experience changes in their mood due to the changing seasons, such as feeling your energy levels drop or changes to your sleeping or eating patterns, which is very normal and common.
-However, if these changes begin to affect your day-to-day life and become a problem, it is advisable to seek advice from a GP who may diagnose depression.
-They may diagnose seasonal affective disorder if the symptoms appear worse during the same time each year.
+Many people notice changes in their mood due to the changing seasons, such as feeling your energy levels drop or changes to your sleeping or eating patterns, which is quite common.
+However, if these changes begin to affect your day-to-day life and become a problem for you, it is advisable to seek support from a trusted family member or friend or advice and support from a GP.
+They may diagnose seasonal affective disorder if your low mood or depression is worse during the same period each year.

-There are a number of symptoms, but you may not experience all of them.
+There are a number of ways SAD might be experienced, but you may not have them all.
 They can include: